 Do you like hiking?
-If so, living in the Hollywood Hills offers the easiest access to several trailheads to the networks of trails in local parks and open spaces.
+If so, living in the Hollywood Hills offers the easy access to several trailheads and trail networks among local parks and open spaces.

 In fact, hiking is a very popular activity here.
-It gives folks the chance to exercise outside, away from bustling traffic of the surface streets below, which can often be less relaxing for runners.
+It gives folks the chance to exercise in a less frenetic environment, away from the sidewalks and bustling traffic of the surface streets below.
 Hiking is also a social activity, giving friends (and often their pets) the chance to socialize.
 Plus, hikers are always rewarded with a great view.

-Cyclists also enjoy the challenge of pedaling up the canyon streets like Outpost Drive to Mulholland Drive.
-Once at the top, bikers can follow Mulholland for several miles and then speedily ride back down either side of the Santa Monica Mountains.
-On weekends, pelotons (packs of cyclists) and sports cars take on the winding, steep roads and narrow side streets for a white-knuckle ride.
+Cyclists enjoy the challenge of pedaling up the canyon streets like Outpost Drive to Mulholland Drive.
+Once at the top, bikers can follow Mulholland for several miles and then speedily cruise back down either side of the Santa Monica Mountains.
+On weekends, pelotons (packs of cyclists) and sports cars take on the winding, steep roads and narrow side streets for white-knuckle rides.